Watch Now: Page girls soccer finds another way to honor Tim Nash on senior night

 GREENSBORO — The Page girls soccer team didn’t get the senior night it wanted, but the Pirates got the senior night they needed.

 Less than two weeks after losing beloved coach Tim Nash to a fatal heart attack, Page took on archrival Grimsley on Thursday night in a match that would have been emotional enough as senior night.
-But what was added to the pregame ceremonies ratcheted everything up a level.
+But the additions to the pregame ceremonies ratcheted everything up a level.

-It began with players from both teams warming up wearing T-shirts honoring Nash and the way he often described himself at matches: "I'm the one in the hat."
+Players from both teams warmed up wearing T-shirts honoring Nash and the way he often described himself at matches: "I'm the one in the hat."

-Then, after seniors Caitlyn Fleming, Eva Hecht, Caroline Hunt and Victoria Moser were introduced and escorted onto the field by their families to snap pictures, it was time to honor Nash.
+Then, after seniors Caitlyn Fleming, Eva Hecht, Caroline Hunt and Victoria Moser were introduced and escorted onto the field by their families to snap pictures, the players continued to honor Nash.

-With the entire Pirates team lined up along their sideline and Nash’s wife, Cheri, looking on from the track, a folding camp chair that Nash would sit in during games was set up next to the bench and his khaki cap with a script “P” for Page on it was hung on the chairback.
-When each Pirate was introduced, she placed a yellow rose on Nash’s chair, and the seniors each placed a bouquet.
+The Pirates team lined up along its sideline with Nash’s wife, Cheri, watching from the track.
+A folding camp chair that Nash would use during games sat next to the bench, his khaki cap with a script “P” for Page hanging on the chairback.
+After being introduced, each Pirate placed a yellow rose on Nash’s chair, and the seniors each placed a bouquet.
 The Grimsley players did the same after the introductions, and players on both teams wore ribbons in Page red in their hair.

-The idea to place flowers on Nash’s chair came from the players.
-Here’s how junior forward Lilly Stephens explained it last week:

 Once the roses were placed on the chair it was game time.
 Unlike in a 2-0 win at Grimsley earlier in the season, Page took control with a goal by freshman Sienna Coker in the fourth minute and led 4-0 at halftime.